CRISTIANJULIOCESAR/sc-PHENIX/README.md

 The important parameters for sc-PHENIX function are:

 `knn` and `decay`: For the adaptive kernel to construct the Markovian matrix, the user chooses a `knn` value that is the number of nearest neighbors from which to compute kernel bandwidth.
 The parameter `decay` is the decay rate of kernel tails.
-For small datasets we recommend a set knn value sufficient to avoid over-smoothing to other clusters but not too small to alter the connectivity of data as a graph.
+We recommend a set knn value sufficient to avoid over-smoothing to other clusters but not too small to alter the connectivity of data as a graph.

 `t` : For the diffusion process, the parameter t (diffusion time) is the power value to which the Markovian matrix is powered.
 This sets the level of